-In a MVP support group that I followed, I’ve seen many people complaining their hear beat will sky rocket after drinking just a small amount of alcohol.
+In a Mitral Valve Prolapse support group that I followed, I’ve seen many people complaining their heartbeat will skyrocket after drinking just a small amount of alcohol.

-I’ve also read in a medical website that alcohol usually will affects your heart muscle and even it can cause severe dysfunction, usually from moderate to severe ingestion.
+I’ve also read on a medical website that alcohol usually will affect your heart muscle and even it can cause severe dysfunction, usually from moderate to severe ingestion.

-Coffee and tea contains caffeine.
-There are three stimulants in coffee and tea that can cause imbalance in your autonomic nervous system.
+Coffee and tea contain caffeine.
+There are three stimulants in coffee and tea that can cause an imbalance in your autonomic nervous system.

-For MVP patient, drinking coffee and tea will trigger MVP symptoms such as chest pain, increased heart rate and also dizziness.
+For MVP patients, drinking coffee and tea will trigger MVP symptoms such as chest pain, increased heart rate, and also dizziness.

 5. Too Much Carbs

 Reducing your carbs intake will help keep your blood glucose levels lower, it will also help reduces the spike in adrenaline.
-Me personally, my heart rate would go up hill after eating too much carbohydrates.
+Personally, my heart rate would go uphill after eating too many carbohydrates.

-That’s why I use smartwatch to help monitor my heart rate.
-There are plenty of smartwatch you can choose from Amazon, I highly recommend Apple Watch or Fitbit.
-It really helps to monitor our heart rate, specially during activities.
+That’s why I use a smartwatch to help monitor my heart rate.
+There is plenty of smartwatches you can choose from on Amazon, I highly recommend Apple Watch or Fitbit.
+It helps to monitor our heart rate, especially during activities.

-No need to much explanation why cigarette is bad for your heart and lungs.
+No need for too much explanation why cigarette is bad for your heart and lungs.

 7. Milk, Dairy Products and Chocolate

-It didn’t happened one or twice, it happened several times after I drank the milk.
+It didn’t happen one or twice, it happened several times after I drank the milk.
 So, I decided to stop drinking milk ever since.

-Some articles I found said that low-fat dairy products are still OK for those who have MVP.
+Some articles I found said that low-fat dairy products are still OK for those who have Mitral Valve Prolapse.

 8. Soda & Soft Drinks

 Drinking soda or soft drinks can increase your blood sugar level.
-Some soda drinks also have caffeine in them, as we all know caffeine is also bad for MVP patients.
+Some soda drinks also have caffeine in them, as we all know caffeine is also bad for Mitral Valve Prolapse patients.